Prajwal-101/CPU-Scheduling-Visualizer/README.md

 ---------------------------------------------------------------------------------------------------------

-WHY I CHOOSE TO DO IT?
+**WHY I CHOOSE TO DO IT?**

 When I started gaming a little bit, I was really curious about how these big games run in such tiny chips called CPU and how does the switching of processes happen while I play. eg-> I get a call while I play so how dose the OS know that it has to stop the current gaming process and run the incoming call process, how does two or more processes run so efficiently in the same CPU.
 That’s when I came across the topic CPU SCHEDULING and by reading its methods, I was really curious to see it for myself that how this switching of process happens so I decided to build a project about this where I can implement and visualize these algorithms.

 ---------------------------------------------------------------------------------------------------------

-WHAT IS IN THIS PROJECT?
+**WHAT IS IN THIS PROJECT?**

-It is a an CPU visualization tool which helps us to understand the concepts of Process Management where we can see how the diffrent algorithms works inside the CPU and we visiualize it using Gant Chart which is a time series chart starting from 0 seconds.
+It is a an CPU visualization tool which helps us to understand the concepts of Process Management where we can see how the diffrent algorithms works inside the CPU and we visiualize it using Gantt Chart which is a time series chart starting from 0 seconds.

-Here the user can study the inbuilt processe or he can also create his own processes and visiualize it using the Gant Chart.
+Here the user can study the inbuilt processe or he can also create his own processes and visiualize it using the Gantt Chart.
 We have used both Preemptive as well as Non-Preemptive algorithms.
-The Gant Chart shows us how the processes gets scheduled one after another inside the CPU and using this Gant chart we can find many important properties of a process such as:
+The Gantt Chart shows us how the processes gets scheduled one after another inside the CPU and using this Gantt chart we can find many important properties of a process such as:
 1. Throughput
-2. Arrival Time (AI)
+2. Arrival Time (Ai)
-3. Burst Time (XI)
+3. Burst Time (Xi)
 4. Completion Time (CT)
 5. Turn Around Time (TAT)
 6. Response Time (RT)